 It’s not really important what kind of case you buy, as long as it has the right size and is designed for easy installation.
 The one I suggested has everything, looks attractive, and does not cost much.
 I tried to make sure it has enough bays in the front area, in case you plan to buy a GPU that supports frontal Oculus Rift connecting.
 Thermaltake has a huge cost reduction at the moment, so if you are searching for one, feel free to get it.
-If you don’t like, check out mid tower cases on amazon.
+If you don’t like, check out mid tower caseson Amazon.
 Completely optional.

-There are a lot of great motherboard out there, but not a lot of “future upgrade friendly” ones.
+There are a lot of great motherboards out there, but not a lot of “future upgrade friendly” ones.
 I picked Gigabyte Motherboard because it’s one of the few that has LGA 1151 socket support, as well as DDR4 support.
-LGA 1151 support means that this motherboard is designed to be compatible with Skylake processors that started to come out in august 2015.
+LGA 1151 support means that this motherboard is designed to be compatible with Skylake processors that started to come out in August 2015.
 LGA 1151 sockets also mean that it supports DDR4 memory only (released in 2014).
 So due to LGA 1151 slowly dying, I decided to give you as future friendly components as possible.
 The only downside of this motherboard is a lack of overclocking.
 If you plan to OC, I recommend going with this one.

 I decided to go with i5 6400.
 This one came out recently and runs on Quad-Core 2.7 GHz.
 It’s quite a decent CPU, runs cool, and is recommended by Oculus themselves.
-It doesn’t have K in the end, so you cannot overclock it, but since motherboard is not designed for overclocking anyway, it is not a problem.
-It’s a latest generation processor so it has a better synergy (faster) between motherboard, CPU, and RAM.
+It doesn’t have K in the end, so you cannot overclock it, but since the motherboard is not designed for overclocking anyway, it is not a problem.
+It’s the latest generation processor so it has a better synergy (faster) between motherboard, CPU, and RAM.